Upcoming Events

 Vice-President, Public Relations, Cooke Inc.

-Joel leads public and government relations for Cooke Inc. — a vertically integrated family seafood company based in New Brunswick with global operations in 13 countries and nearly 13,000 employees – 2,300 are in Atlantic Canada.
-The company began in 1985 in Blacks Harbour, NB, and has expanded salmon farming operations in Atlantic Canada, the United States, Chile and Scotland as well as seabass and seabream farming operations in Spain.
-Cooke ships fresh, sustainable True North Seafood Company branded products globally.
-Cooke has been identified by the Atlantic Economic Council as one of the top private sector investors in the region with capital project plans to spend $350M over the next 5 yrs.
+Cooke Inc. is a vertically integrated family seafood company based in New Brunswick with global operations in 13 countries and nearly 13,000 employees – 2,300 are in Atlantic Canada.
+Cooke ships fresh, sustainable True North Seafood Company branded products globally and has been identified by the Atlantic Economic Council as one of the top private sector investors in the region with capital project plans to spend $350M over the next 5 yrs.
+Cooke Aquaculture is a 2023 winner of the Canada’s Best Managed Companies Platinum Club for the 18th consecutive year and named one of the top employers in Atlantic Canada for 2023.

-• 1:00 PM– 1:45 PM – Increasing Canada’s Exports
+1:00 PM– 1:45 PM – Increasing Canada’s Exports

 THE HON.
 MARY NG,